 On this page

 Any School of Pharmacy web editor is eligible to use Siteimprove.
-To express interest, contact us at Website Support.
+To express interest, contact us at Website and Communications Support.

 Senior Front-end Developer Frank Farm will walk you through an initial training session.
 Afterwards, you’re welcome to begin using Siteimprove with or without additional training: